-, Proble em 1.
-Respond to the following questions. a word, phrase, or sentence, s hich lead you to identify this the Identify one or more passa ges in the text (b) Fi ind two or more subclaims in th e article.
-Identify any su pporting evidence. hink about counterarguments.
-Value ir thesis?
-What might be there o disagreed with the authors s' thesis give as
+(a) In a word, phrase, or sentence, state the author's thesis. which lead you to identify this thesis.
+Identify one or more passages in the text (b) Find two or more subclaims in the article.
+Identify any sup pporting evidence. (c) Think about counterarguments.
+What would someone who o disagreed with the authors' thesis give as () their thesis?
+What might be their supporting evidence?
+J